shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

 ## Conclusion
-In the study so far, we have processed about 6 months of data representing the tweets during multiple waves of COVID-19.
-We have experimented with different Language Models to obtain sentiment scores for the twitter data including TextBlob, Vader and roBERTa.
-On deeper inspection of the results we found that roBERTa provided the best results for sentiment classification .
-We have utilized PCA for feature selection and have trained several supervised models to compare their performance in classifying the sentiment of these tweets.
-The models were compared using four different metrics.
-We found that Random Forest performs better than the rest of the models with only the Neural Network (MLP) showing a comparable performance based on the metrics that we have tested.
-We believe it performed best because of its nature as an ensemble model which combines multiple decision trees to reduce the generalization error of the prediction.
-Naive bayes performed the worst relatively and the neural network will probably perform better when more data is fed into the model.
+In the study, we processed about 6 months of data representing the tweets during multiple waves of COVID-19.
+We experimented with different Language Models, including TextBlob, Vader and roBERTa, to obtain sentiment scores for the Twitter data.
+On deeper inspection of the results, we found that roBERTa provided the best results for sentiment classification.
+However, we ran our models on all three sets of data.
+We ran three unsupervised learning algorithms (PCA, LSA, and LDA).
+We utilized PCA for feature selection, and LSA and LDA for topic modeling.
+The topic modeling results were evaluated using three different metrics (UMass coherence score, CV coherence score, and UCI coherence score), and demonstrated using tables and visualizations such as word clouds and bar graphs (using pyLDAvis).
+For supervised learning, we trained several supervised models (multinomial Naive Bayes, decision tree, random forest, SVM, etc.) to compare their performance in classifying the sentiment of these tweets.
+The models were compared using four different metrics (accuracy, precision, recall, and F1-score).
+The detailed results were demonstrated above, but the summary is that ____ performed best because of ______.

 ## References
 [1] Kaur, H., Ahsaan, S.U., Alankar, B. et al. “A Proposed Sentiment Analysis Deep Learning Algorithm for Analyzing COVID-19 Tweets.”
 Inf Syst Front 23, 1417–1429 (2021). https://doi.org/10.1007/s10796-021-10135-7.